Relocation

 The relocation of Israeli citizens residing in towns and settlements that will fall outside the fortified Metatron Wall is one of the most sensitive and multidimensional aspects of the entire project.
 This process involves not only physical displacement but also questions of historical identity, legal obligations, internal political consensus, international legitimacy, and deeply personal choices.

-This article provides a comprehensive analysis of the rationale behind the relocation, population impact, financial scope, humanitarian framework, supporting and opposing arguments, and long-term strategic and diplomatic consequences.
+This section provides a comprehensive analysis of the rationale behind the relocation, population impact, financial scope, humanitarian framework, supporting and opposing arguments, and long-term strategic and diplomatic consequences.

 Strategic Justifications for Relocation